-I’d known about the project that was due in AP U.S. History for two months, so that was no surprise.
+For the last two months I’d known about the project that was due in AP U.S. History, so that was no surprise.
 I’d finished my project already and a couple clicks on my School Loop account and Mr. Pressmoor would have my submission.
-I also knew about the test we’d have in Spanish 3 on the Monday we’d get back; no surprise there, either.
+I also knew about the test we’d have in Spanish 4 on the Monday we’d get back; no surprise there, either.

 However, in English 3 Mrs. Harington surprised everyone with an assignment.
 “Write a story about someone here at Edison High School who isn’t a close friend but is someone you know.
 It needs to be someone who has a problem.
 For example, it could be their home life, it could be they don’t have many friends, it could be they have a health problem, it could be they are struggling with one or more of their classes, and so on.
 In other words, they have to have a real-life problem.